Frequently Asked Questions

 Is calling yourself ‘ethical’ a marketing stunt?

-No. The word ethical came from visitors to our sister business Cream o’ Galloway, where we have been hosting near daily farm tours for more than 20 years.
+No. The word ethical came from visitors to our farm - we have been hosting regular farm tours for more than 20 years.
 It was the questions from our visitors that are largely responsible for us questioning industry norms.
 ‘Why do you separate the calves from their mums?’ was one of the most frequently asked questions on our tours.
 Which prompted us to explore ‘what would happen if we didn’t?’.
 We have been talking about this system with visitors to our farm for more than ten years now.
 It is they who started to describe what we do as ‘ethical’.
 We were looking for a way to explain the totality of what we do, including the social and environmental aspects.
 That’s where the name came from.